ChilupuriArchana/Projects/sudoku/README.md

-This project check if a 9 x 9 Sudoku board is valid or not.
+This project is to solve 9 x 9 Sudoku board.

 Sample Input:
-83..7....
+53..7....
 6..195...
 .98....6.
 8...6...3